bmfrosty/ccc-sfbay/README.md

 ## Versioning

+#### 0.0.9
+- Ben Longman - 2018-04-14 - Added all CCC modules (with tier, lenght, and name) scraped from the Content Catalog PDF.
+Heavily massaged.

 #### 0.0.8
 - Ben Longman - 2018-04-14 - Cleaned up documentation.
 Adjusted compile to be more dynamic.
 Added dates to ccc-*.md files.